We communicate online every day. The technology has made it super easy, right? But what kind of impact did it make on your communication skills?

 Communication is KEY.
 You can have all the financial tools, but if you can’t communicate your point clearly, none of it will matter.

 GMAT did a survey.
 Almost 600 employers stated that only a person whose communication skills are on a high level can be considered for a job position.
-They want people who can speak well, write well, listen well, sell ideas to others, negotiate, etc. The interviewed high-tech recruiter concluded
+They want people who can speak well, write well, listen well, sell ideas to others, negotiate, etc., as the interviewed high-tech recruiter concluded.

 You heard it before, communication is the key.

-When you apply for a certain job, it is implied that you already have the skillset required for that specific business field.
-However, the same this is implied for all the other people that applied for that job.
+When you apply for a certain job, it is implied that you already have the skill set required for that specific business field.
+However, the same is implied for all the other people that applied for that job.
 It is not enough to have core business knowledge, strong analytical, quantitative, and technical skills.

 Wonder what are the top five additional skills that employers seek?

 - Communication skills